 Legislation is critical to expanding Self-Governance and reaffirming its tenants throughout the Federal government.
 Self-Governance Tribes seek to further the self-determination across the spectrum of Tribal programs, while building local capacity to meet local needs.
-Self-Governance Tribes are interested in a vast number of legislative ideas, but identified the items below as their key priorities for the 114th Congress.
+Self-Governance Tribes are interested in a vast number of legislative ideas, but identified the items below as their key priorities for the 115th Congress.

-To learn more about each legislative initiative and other Self-Governance goals for this session download the National Tribal Self-Governance 2015-2017 Strategic Plan & Priorities.
+To learn more about each legislative initiative and other Self-Governance goals for this session download the National Tribal Self-Governance 2017-2019 Strategic Plan & Priorities.

 Amend Title IV of the Indian Self-Determination and Education Assistance Act.

 The 477 Program provides Tribal governments with the flexibility to design employment, training, and economic development plans that utilize funding from several federal programs to best meet the needs of their local communities.
-While PL 102-477 is still technically a “demonstration project,” the 477 Program has existed for over two decades and currently over 250 Tribes and Tribal organizations consolidate multiple programs into a single 477 Plan.
-Despite nearly two decades of success, the viability of the 477 Program was jeopardized by two Federal agency actions.
-Legislation is necessary to make the 477 Program permanent and remove administrative burdens for Self-Governance Tribes.
+While PL 102-477 is still technically a “demonstration project,” the 477 Program has existed for over two decades and more than 250 Tribes and Tribal organizations consolidate multiple programs into a single 477 Plan.
+Despite nearly two decades of success, the viability of the 477 Program was jeopardized by two recent Federal agency actions.
+Legislation is now necessary to make the 477 Program permanent and remove administrative burdens for Self-Governance Tribes.